 G. Analysis of Comparison Schools Data

+MWA has examined the CAASPP 2019 test scores for grade 4 and has realized that the need to start students in grade 4 rather than grade 5 is imperative to close the achievement gap earlier in a student’s academic career.
+In comparison with California, Contra Costa County, and West Contra Costa County Unified School District (WCCUSD) schools, it is apparent that the schools in WCCUSD that our students would otherwise attend and the schools with a similar demographics are falling well below WCCUSD and the state.
+In grade 4, the 2019 CAASPP data in Mathematics (Math) and in English Language Arts (English) shows that students at Dover Elementary, Nystrom Elementary and Stege Elementary are scoring well below grade 4 students in WCCUSD and in the state.

+2019 CAASPP Comparison Data in Grade 4 Mathematics

+2019 CAASPP Comparison Data in Grade 4 English

-Below you will find charts comparing MWA to Contra Costa County results, California state results, along with area West Contra Costa County Unified School District (WCCUSD) schools.
+Below you will find charts comparing MWA to Contra Costa County results, California state results, along with area WCCUSD schools.
 The comparison schools are WCCUSD for the 5th (entering grade level at MWA), 8th grade (last Middle School grade level), and 11th grade (grade level tested for high school math and English).
 The schools chosen are representative of both schools our students would attend if not at MWA and schools with a similar demographic as well as schools with dissimilar demographic to show how MWA compares to higher performing schools in WCCUSD.

 2015 & 2016 CAASPP Comparison Data By Grade Level

 5th Grade Math - 2015